kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ### Configure GreenGrass on IoT Device

-In this part of the lab we’re we will walk you through setting up and entire AWS Greengrass installation including building a simple Greengrass aware client to communicate with your Greengrass core.
+In this part of the lab you will walk through setting up and entire AWS Greengrass installation including building a simple Greengrass aware client to communicate with your Greengrass core.

 ### Step 1 - Setting up the hardware
 There are a few things the device is going to need set up at an operating system level to support Greengrass.
-We need to add a user and group for Greengrass to use.
+You need to add a user and group for Greengrass to use.
 SSH into your device and run the following commands:

 ```
 sudo adduser --system ggc_user
 sudo addgroup --system ggc_group
 ```

-Next we want to edit one of our boot scripts to make sure hardlink/softlink protection is enabled.
+Next you want to edit one of our boot scripts to make sure hardlink/softlink protection is enabled.
 Edit the following file:

 ```
 sudo nano /etc/sysctl.d/99-sysctl.conf
 ```

-This file is probably empty and you can just add these two lines.
+This file may or may not be empty, go to the bottom of the file and see if these 2 lines exist.
+If they do, nothing further is needed.
+If they do not, add them.

 ```
 fs.protected_hardlinks = 1